danielhenrymantilla/own-ref.rs/README.md

 But `T`, `&mut T`, and `&T` are not the only types in these categories.

-pattern, mind shift // WTF did I mean there?
+pattern, mind shift // WTF did I mean here?

 Rust's type system is notorious for putting types in one of the following three boxes or categories: